aleph-fbk/aleph-fbk.github.io/_projects/e-voting.md

 # coming from "_layouts/page.html"
+# selectedPublications:           # Whether publications for the page are selected
+#                                 # (if "true", show "Selected Publications" instead
+#                                 # of "Related Publications" in the page)

+# selectedProjects:               # Whether projects for the page are selected
+#                                 # (if "true", show "Main Projects" instead
+#                                 # of "Related Projects" in the page)

 publications:                     # List of IDs of related publications
     - EVOTEID2022
 #    - EVOTEID2023